UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_05.md

 </center>

+Notes:
-Notes: Once you have decided which version of the change (or what combination of changes!) to keep, you need to use the plain text editor to remove the special marks that Git has added.
+Once you have decided
+which version of the change (or what combination of changes!) to keep, you need to use the plain text editor to remove the special marks that Git has added.

 We can do anything we want:
     - keep the change made in the local repository,
     - keep the change made in the remote repository,
     - write something new to replace both, or get rid of the change entirely.

-After you made your changes, the file must first be saved, then added to the staging area, and finally committed before you will be able to push your changes to GitHub.
+After you've made your changes, the file must first be saved, then added to the staging area, and finally committed before you can push your changes to GitHub.

 ---
 ## Handling merge conflicts: the terminal